 PaddleHeads What's on Deck

-Bring your pup and your appetite to the ballpark for a WOOF WEDNESDAY and FAMILY FEAST NIGHT double feature.
-Dogs are welcome at all Wednesday home games courtesy of Scheels and 104.5 The U.
+We know how much you love WOOF WEDNESDAY, Missoula.
+Bring your furry friend and join us for this fan favorite promotion.
+Dogs are welcome at every Wednesday home game courtesy of Scheels and 104.5 The U.

-Ballpark eats including hotdogs, drinks, chips, and frozen treats are $1.50 all night long, brought to you by Yoke's Fresh Market.
+Can't make the first session of PaddleHeads Baseball Camp?
+Use the link above to register for session two taking place on August 15th and 16th!
+Baseball Camp is brought to you by Sports Clips Haircuts.

 Flex Packs are still available for the 2023 season!